Plantronics Rig 800HD Gaming Headset

 - Would not get loud

 I’ve always been big into console gaming.
 But I like to play loud games later in the evening so I typically use a set of headphones to enjoy my play time.
 I hate wires and as a result, I seek out wireless gaming headsets to complete my set-up.
 I’ve had the same set for a few years now and am looking to upgrade so when I saw that Plantronics, a brand I’ve liked for a long time, had a gaming headset with Dolby Atmos included as a feature, I took a chance and tried them out.

 The Plantronics Rig 800HD Gaming Headset is designed for gamers to get a competitive edge.
 They feature Dolby Atmos for Headphones that will pull you into the game.
 Each headset comes with a pre-paid activation for the feature.
 The headphones have a long-life battery — up to 24 hours of wireless listening — and a 10M range of lag-free wireless audio.
-The microphone function is designed to function when the mechanism is flipped down to use it’s active.
+The microphone function is designed to activate when the boom (the mechanism that rotates the microphone up and down) is flipped down to use it’s active.
 When it’s flipped up, the microphone is muted.
 It has 40mm drivers to deliver immersive game audio and the mic is noise-canceling to ensure your teammates can hear you no matter what is going on in the game.